Francisco Tongio Liongson: Aftermath of the Philippine-American War

-Continuing the struggle for independence
+Early political career

-Since 1902, the Partido Federalista, a party supported by the American insular government, dominated provincial and local elections.
-With the lifting of the ban on pro-independence parties in preparation for the 1907 Philippine Assembly elections, the provincial elections of 1906 resulted in the easy victory of nationalist candidates espousing independence.
-The pro-independence nationalist front was however splintered into many factions exhibiting various shades of independence and nationalism – from the most urgent, Urgentistas, to the most immediate, Imediatista.
+Since 1902, the Partido Federalista, a party supported by the American insular government, had dominated provincial and local elections.
+However, with the lifting of the ban on pro-independence parties in preparation for the 1907 Philippine Assembly elections, the provincial elections of 1906 resulted in the easy victory of nationalist candidates espousing independence.
+The pro-independence nationalist front was splintered into many factions exhibiting various shades of independence and nationalism – from the most urgent, Urgentistas, to the most immediate, Inmediatista.
 Even the Federalistas changed their name to Partido Nacional Progresista, the Progresistas, to give them a nationalistic flavor.
 The pro-independence nationalist front had to unite in order to win a decisive victory for the coming First Philippine Assembly elections in 1907.
-By 1906, the various groups were reduced to two main proponents: the Partido Union Nacionalista of Rafael Palma and Felipe Agoncillo and the Partido Independista Imediatista of Manuel Quezon and Sergio Osmeña.
+By 1906, the various groups were reduced to two main proponents: the Partido Union Nacionalista of Rafael Palma and Felipe Agoncillo and the Partido Independista Inmediatista of Manuel Quezon and Sergio Osmeña.

-Liongson was a member of the Imediatista negotiating team and his friend of the Filipino Colony days in Spain, Galicano Apacible, was a member of the other party's team.
+Liongson was a member of the Inmediatista negotiating team and his friend of the Filipino Colony days in Spain, Galicano Apacible, was a member of the other party's team.
 After long drawn negotiations, the two parties merged on March 12, 1906, to pursue "immediate, absolute and complete independence."
 All the various pro-independence parties united to form the Partido Nacionalista on April 29, 1907, to contest the seats in the First Philippine Assembly with Liongson as one of the founding members.
 Historian Onofre Corpuz implied that unification was attained in no small measure through the efforts of those with fraternal ties incubated in Madrid.
-The newly organized Nacionalistas won 31 seats (plus one seat as Manuel Quezon chose to run as an independent), the Independientes, 20; the Progresistas, 16; Imediatistas, 7; and other minor political parties, 5, out of 80 seats in the elections held in July 1907.
+The newly organized Nacionalistas won 31 seats (plus one seat as Manuel Quezon chose to run as an independent), the Independientes, 20; the Progresistas, 16; Inmediatistas, 7; and other minor political parties, 5, out of 80 seats in the elections held in July 1907.